10 Things You Must Know About Retaining Walls

 1. Incorporate the Wall Into Your Lifestyle

 Retaining walls are usually thought of as utilitarian and for merely holding back soil.
-But you can use them to create beautiful outdoor living spaces and incorporate multi-use spaces.
+While this is true, you can also use them to create beautiful outdoor living spaces to create multi-use spaces.

 2. Make a Creative Design

 Retaining walls don't have to be perfectly straight.
-Add a curve to dress up a boring straight wall and to add a little more texture to your landscape.
+Add a curve to dress up the design and to add a little more texture to your landscape.
 You can use a garden hose or large rope to set the layout of the curve, then use a shovel to cut through the soil to follow the curve.

 3. Size Does Matter

-Smaller retaining walls, such as those less than four feet, can be easily planned and created without worrying too much about structure.
+Smaller retaining walls, less than four feet, can be easily planned and created without worrying too much about structure.
 Larger walls above that height may need an engineer's touch.
 Also be sure to check with local codes before starting one more than four feet tall.

 4. Think Terracing